 When Cain visited the study’s author to further explore these ideas, she found that Kagan did not believe infant temperament was destiny.
 There are many forces that shape personality, he insisted, including parental nurture, environment, and health.
 Nevertheless, the idea that we may be born with certain inclinations persists.

-And anyone (like me) who has been overwhelmed in simple yet novel situations but can deftly navigate familiar yet complex scenarios understands that being sensitive to the environment can be weakness and genuine strength.
+And anyone (like me) who has been overwhelmed in simple yet novel situations but can deftly navigate familiar yet complex scenarios understands that being sensitive to the environment can be a weakness and genuine strength.

 Extroverts can often dominate group discussion and activities, leading to dysfunction and harming performance